Tok3n/CloudDocumentation/API.md

 #### Handle Response

-For now, you will know that the user has accepted a valid authentication when method "tok3nResonseMethod" is called.
+For now, you will know that the user has accepted a valid authentication when method `tok3nResonseMethod` is called.

-A simple example of this is the following method:
+A example of this is the following method:

 ```javascript
 // JAVASCRIPT CODE